Prehistoric religion: Art

-Another art form of probable religious significance are the Venus figurines.
-These are hand-held statuettes of nude women found in Upper Paleolithic sites across Eurasia, speculated to hold significance to fertility rites.
+Another art form of probable religious significance is the Venus figurines.
+These are hand-held statuettes of nude women found in Upper Paleolithic sites across Eurasia, which are speculated to have significance in fertility rites.
 Though separated by thousands of years and kilometres, Venus figurines across the Upper Paleolithic share consistent features.
-They focus on the midsections of their subjects; the faces are blank or abstract, and the hands and feet small.
+They focus on the midsections of their subjects; the faces are blank or abstract, and the hands and feet are small.
 Despite the near-nonexistence of obesity amongst hunter-gatherers, many depict realistically rendered obese subjects.
 The figures are universally women, often nude, and frequently pregnant.
 (Note: Figurines that do not fit this description have rarely been labelled Venuses regardless, such as the Venus of Brassempouy.)

 Interpretations of Venus figurines range from self-portraits to anti-climate-change charms to matriarchal representations of a mother goddess.
 Hayden argues the fertility charm interpretation is most parsimonious; Venus figurines are often found alongside other apparent fertility objects, such as phallic representations, and that secular interpretations in particular are implausible for such widespread objects.
-He similarly disagrees with the goddess symbolism, as seen in feminist anthropology, on the basis that contemporary hunter-gatherers that venerate female fertility often lack actual matriarchal structures.
+He similarly disagrees with the goddess symbolism, as seen in feminist anthropology, on the basis that contemporary hunter-gatherers who venerate female fertility often lack actual matriarchal structures.
 Indeed, in more recent hunter-gatherer societies, secret societies venerating female fertility are occasionally restricted to men.
 Contra the traditional fertility interpretation, Patricia C. Rice argues nonetheless that the Venuses are symbols of women throughout their lifetime, not just throughout reproduction, and that they represent a veneration of femaleness and femininity as a whole.

-Sculpture more broadly is a significant part of Upper Paleolithic art and often analysed for its spiritual implications.
-Upper Paleolithic sculpture is frequently seen through the lenses of sympathetic magic and ritual healing.
-Sculptures found in Siberia have been analysed through such an understanding by comparison to more recent Siberian hunter-gatherers, who made figurines while ill to represent and ward off those illnesses.
+Sculpture, more broadly, is a significant part of Upper Paleolithic art and is often analysed for its spiritual implications.
+Upper Paleolithic sculpture is often viewed through the lens of sympathetic magic and ritual healing.
+Sculptures found in Siberia have been analysed through this understanding by comparison with more recent Siberian hunter-gatherers, who made figurines while ill to represent and ward off those illnesses.
 Venus figurines are not alone in terms of sexually explicit Paleolithic sculpture; around a hundred phallic representations are known, of which a significant proportion are circumcised, dating the origin of that practice to the era.
 Sculptures of animals are also recorded, as are sculptures that appear to be part-human and part-animal.
-The latter especially are deemed spiritually significant and possibly shamanistic in intent, representing the transformation of their subjects in the spirit realm.
+The latter, especially, are deemed spiritually significant and possibly shamanistic in intent, representing the transformation of their subjects in the spirit realm.
 Other interpretations of therianthropic sculpture include ancestor figures, totems, and gods.
-Though fully human sculptures in the Upper Paleolithic are generally female, those with mixed human and animal traits are near-universally male, across broad geographic and chronological ranges.
+Though fully human sculptures in the Upper Paleolithic are generally female, those with mixed human and animal traits are nearly universally male across broad geographic and chronological ranges.